LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 ## 2022/08/31

 He eventually rose to the `rank` of captain.
-Everything had been stitched by Molly's `nimble` fingers.
 It was George who first `proposed` that we dry clothes in that locker.
 Jenny's writing a film `script`.
 ...a great `deal` of money.
-...traditional French cuisine.
 I packed and said goodbye to Charlie.
 `Exprosure` to lead is known to damage the brains of young children.
-...a pudding `basin`.
 He was not interested in a `romantic` relationship with Ingrid.
 They'll spend some time `floating` boats in the creek.
 ...the snipers and artillerymen in the `surrounding` hills.